 Walter Herring - email@example.com

 Walter Herring is in the dual MPP/PhD Education Policy program through the Curry School of Education and the Frank Batten School of Leadership and Public Policy.
 A native of Dallas, Texas, Walter earned his BA in Public Policy from Stanford University before returning to Dallas to teach Algebra 1 to 9th grade students through the Teach for America program.
-Prior to joining EdPolicyWorks, Walter worked as a program manager and data analyst for a non-profit organization in the San Francisco Bay Area devoted to preparing under-resourced students for college.
+Prior to joining EdPolicyWorks, Walter worked as a program manager and data analyst for a non-profit organization in the San Francisco Bay Area devoted to preparing under-resourced middle and high school students for college.
 Walter’s research seeks to understand how student learning develops during the early elementary grades and what factors might contribute to their learning during these critical first years of school.

 Miray Seward - firstname.lastname@example.org

 Miray Seward is an Institute of Education Sciences pre-doctoral fellow in the Educational Psychology-Applied Developmental Science program at the Curry School of Education.
 Miray received her B.A. in psychology and human development from Duke University in 2014.
 Prior to starting her doctoral studies, Miray spent a year as a project/research coordinator in the Motivate Lab and two years as a lab manager in the Language Development Lab and Wilbourn Infant Lab at Duke University.

 Currently, Miray’s research examines the experiences Black female student-athletes and how identity is developed in the context of athletics and academics.